#Heatwave #Explainer - What is causing the sweltering weather it and what can you expect? Met Éireann answers

 What temperatures should we expect?

-While the high builds in on Friday and Saturday the high temperatures will range generally in the low to mid 20’s.
+While the high has been building on Friday and Saturday the high temperatures will range generally in the low to mid 20’s.
 There will also be some upper cloud at times making sunshine a little hazy and there is a chance of a few showers too.

+As the high begins to drift a little to the east on Sunday, temperatures will rise to mid to upper 20’s with temperatures possibly surpassing 30 locally on Monday.

 With temperatures soaring, it is important to remain hydrated and be Sun Smart, that goes for animals as well as ourselves.
 Be prepared and remember to Be Summer Ready